pocomane/brewed-in-the-apocalypse/bita.md

 to pay.
 Just one fail and the whole sequence is a fail.

-The chain roll, as anything else, must be justified in the fiction, so the scenarist should always give a lot of details about the danger of a situation,
+The chain roll, as anything else, must be justified in the fiction, so the scenarist should always give a lot of details about the danger of a situation.
+Each step of the chain should ask the player for different action respect the other steps.

 ```
 Alice - Anne tries to blind the dragon with her sword.